aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Noskip.md

 ## Remarks

 This commands does the same actions then [Stopskip](Stopskip.md) with the addition that it sets [Noskip](Noskip.md) to false which prevents further text skip.
+It also sets `isholdingskip` to [Fadeletter](Fadeletter.md).
 For more information, see [Text advance](../../Related%20Systems/Text%20advance.md).

 This command does nothing in non [Dialogue mode](../../Dialogue%20mode.md) mode.